WrightDanG/FromVin/README.md

 My Account (Logged Out) - Should be presented with a dropdown showing 'Register' and 'Login' - confirmed.

-Register - should lead to the signup page - confirmed.
+Register - should lead to the Sign up page - confirmed.

-Login - should lead to the signin page - confirmed.
+Login - should lead to the Sign in page - confirmed.

 My Account (Logged In) - should be presented with a dropdown showing 'My Profile' and 'Logout' - confirmed.